Stratia/Zoom-Automated-Login/README.md

  to keep the same name for the images your replace.

-  - It's reccomended to use screener.py since the button images may not work for your screen size due to need for imaging to be pixel perfect Abeit this can get cumbersome so do this if your sure you need to
+  - It's reccomended to use screener.py since the button images may not work for your screen size due to need for PyAutoGUi's imaging to be pixel perfect Abeit this can get cumbersome so do this if your sure you need to
 ```